Idiru/link-sharing-app-front/README.md

 ## SignupValidationPage component
 ### Overview
+The SignupPageValidation page is just here for UX.
+It allows the user to know that his account creation worked

+### Core functionalities
+- <u>**Confetti:**</u> Tons of conffeti are falling to celebrate properly this account creation.

+2 parameters are handling this effect:
+- `recycle={false}`: Avoid to repeat indefinitely the effect.
+They fall only once.
+- `numberOfPieces={3000}`: Define the number of confetti.
+It can impact the performances.

+Here is the enpoint used:
+- To add a new user: `/auth/signup`
 ## LoginPage component
 ### Overview
 The LoginPage component enables users to log into their accounts by entering their credentials.
 It features a form for email and password input, handles user authentication via an API, and manages navigation based on the authentication state.